 As you become more comfortable with reversing, you can begin to experiment with different speeds and techniques.
 For example, rather than reversing in just a straight line, you can move onto reversing around a corner.

 Reversing around a corner is a bit more challenging.
 When reversing around a corner, it is important to maintain control of your speed and direction.
-As you approach the corner, begin to slow down and use your fins to make small adjustments to your direction.

 To make the turn signal to indicate that you will be reversing.
 Use your right indicator if you are reversing to the right, and your left indicator if you are reversing to the left.
 Check your mirrors and look over your shoulder to make sure the area behind you is clear.
-Slowly begin reversing, turning your steering wheel in the opposite direction of the turn you want to make.
+Slowly begin reversing, turning your steering wheel in the direction of the turn you want to make.
 Keep your eyes moving, looking back and forth between your mirrors and the corner.
 Adjust your speed and steering as needed to make the turn smoothly.
 Once you have completed the turn, check your mirrors and look over your shoulder again to make sure the area behind you is clear before moving forward.
 Remember to always give way to pedestrians and other vehicles.

 Turn in the road